 Reception of LPON service is always limited.
 Program content may be targeted to special interest groups, or the services are intended for limited locations, meaning an LPON service may only be received in part of its potential coverage area.
 The cost of an LPON licence reflects these limitations.

-The Determination of Radiofrequency Spectrum (Low Power Open Narrowcasting Services) 2018 makes parts of the 87.5 MHz to 88.0 MHz range available for LPON allocation until 31 December 2025.
+The Broadcasting Services (Availability of Spectrum - Open Narrowcasting Services) Determination 2022 makes parts of the 87.5 MHz to 88.0 MHz range available for LPON allocation until 31 December 2035.

 Spectrum outside of this range is also available for providers in specific geographic locations.